ychili/shell-utils/logging/README.md

 >     my_command --with very -c -o -m -p -l -e -x -- parameters \
 >       && log debug "${prev_cmd}" \
 >       || log error "${prev_cmd};

+Note that DEBUG traps are not normally inherited by shell functions, command substitutions, and commands executed in a subshell environment unless the shell option `functrace` is set
+(`set -T` or `set -o functrace` will accomplish this).